ChenLiu-1996/CitationMap/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-[Chen Liu](https://www.chenliu1996.com/), CS PhD Candidate at Yale University.
+[Chen Liu](https://chenliu-1996.github.io/), CS PhD Candidate at Yale University.

 Research areas: Machine Learning, Spatial-Temporal Modeling, Medical Vision, AI4Science.

 ## News
 **[Asking for advice]**
 1. This is my first time dealing with webscraping/crawling.
 Users have reported stability issues, and I suspect the major problems are (1) being caught by CAPTCHA or robot check, and (2) being flagged for blacklist by Google Scholar.
-If you are experienced in these areas and have good advice, I would highly appreciate a GitHub issue or a pull request.
+If you are experienced in these areas and have good advice, I would highly appreciate a **GitHub issue or a pull request**.

 [Aug 2, 2024] Version 4.0 released >>> Logic update.
 A new input argument `affiliation_conservative`.
 If set to True, we will use **a very conservative approach to identify affiliations** which leads to **much higher precision and lower recall**.
 Many thanks to [Zhijian Liu](https://github.com/zhijian-liu) for the [helpful discussion](https://github.com/ChenLiu-1996/CitationMap/issues/8).